These delicious Egg Nests with Hash Browns are a protein-packed ready-to-go breakfast staple.

 In the Microwave: Place on a microwave-safe plate and microwave for 30 seconds.
 Be careful to not microwave these too long because they will become tough and rubbery.

-Once the breakfast cups have cooled completely wrap them individually with plastic wrap and place them in a zip-top bag.
+To Freeze: Once the breakfast cups have cooled completely wrap them individually with plastic wrap and place them in a zip-top bag.
 Label with the contents and date.
 Freeze for up to three months.